asakura42/Fountain.js/readme.md

 ### Online Usage

+You can access this associated online page [GitHub Page](https://x-raym.github.io/Fountain.js/app/) to access the drag and drop file version of this app.

-Simply upload to the unzipped repo archive in your server.
+Or Simply upload to the unzipped repo archive in your server.

 ## Todos